-Germany, Ireland, UK) provide pulmonary rehabilitation at an ambulatory level, with very few countries having pulmonary rehabilitation centres either in-hospital or outside hospital at patients' disposal.

-The majority of IPF patients reported a need for access to psychological and emotional support for themselves, for their families and for their carers.
+Only some countries and regions provide pulmonary rehabilitation at an ambulatory level (e.g. Croatia, France, Ireland and the Bucharest area of Romania), with the majority of countries providing it in-hospital or in specialised centres, which are often far from IPF patients' homes.
+The majority of patients with IPF reported a need for access to psychological and emotional support for themselves, their families and their carers.
 Access to psychological support is currently only available at a local level, through patient support groups.
 However, this is not systematically available and patients do not always know how to find help.